jedi4ever/test-sshd.js/README.md

 - on a port you specify
 - (mode: echo ) if login succeeds it uses `ForceCommand` to echo the command in `$SSH_ORIGINAL_COMMAND`
 - (mode: exec ) if login succeeds it uses executes the command
+- (mode: transfer ) if login succeeds it allows for sftp
 - it does NOT do password authentication (yet)

 # Usage